merlinmann/wisdom/wisdom.md

 - Thoughts and feelings are real, but they do not have to define you.
 Remember that you are the sky—*not the weather*.
 (Thanks, Pema C.)
 - If you're going to a party, always bring a bag of ice.
 The host will  appreciate it, because nobody has ever been annoyed about receiving something useful that just turns into water once it's no longer useful.
-- Related: Remember whose event this is.
+- Related: remember whose event this is.
 If it's not your party, you don't get to pick the music, the guest list, or the vibe.
 If you can't find a way to get along, just leave.
-- Relatedly Related: A party is only as good as the people who attend it.
+- Relatedly related: a party is only as good as the people who attend it.
 Especially you.
 Be helpful, be fun, and delight at least one new stranger.
 - Rather than curating a collection of well-rounded students, strive instead to attract the constituents of a well-rounded *class*.
 (Thanks, Rab T.)
 - Avoid situations that someone you love might later have to explain on a medical or government form.
 - Think of every email you send as a pebble.
 To you, it may seem like a comically small thing—almost non-existent in size and weight.
 But, to a recipient already holding hundreds of other people's pebbles, receiving even one more tiny pebble is not without a cost.